spaceninja/dnd-adventures/src/adventures/history-channel/part-2.md

 >
 > “Hello, and welcome to another evening of _Historia Kanalo Arena Combat_!
 We had a very exciting time last night, and I’ve had a wonderful day reviewing the discussion boards.
 I’ve seen you all sharing your favorite clips, the most dramatic blows!
 Well, let’s not waste any more time, let’s see what our newest contestants can do now that they’ve been introduced.
 Ladies and gentlemen, LET’S!
 MAKE!
 HISTORY!”
 >
 > As before, an alarm sounds, and the metal bars retract into the ground.
-But unlike last night, the other “contestants” do not immediately gang up on you.
+But unlike last night, the other “contestants” don’t immediately gang up on you.
 Instead, they scatter around the arena, moving to claim favorable locations, with a casual ease that tells you how long some of them have been stuck here.
 >
-> As you look around, you see an enormous Orc woman carrying a vicious longsword.
+> As you look around, you see an enormous female Orc carrying a vicious longsword.
 She’s with a small crew of other warriors, who are all protecting a small woman in ill-fitting armor, poking at the ground where the metal bars retracted.
-The Orc woman notices you, grins, and waves for you to approach.
+The Orc notices you, grins, and waves for you to approach.

-The Orc woman is the Champion, who is protecting the Strategist, who is studying odd things in the Arena like welding seams and the depth of the dirt floor, as if she’s looking for weak points.
+The Orc is the Champion, who is protecting the Strategist, who is studying odd things in the Arena like welding seams and the depth of the dirt floor, as if she’s looking for weak points.

 If the characters don’t approach, have the Champion split off from her group to come closer to say the Strategist wants to speak with them.